Becoming a Member Senate

 - Verification that the provisions of Title 5 §53202 have been fulfilled, including the approved constitution and/or bylaws,

-- The required information may be submitted electronically or by mail.
-Upon verification of the submitted information, the Board of Directors at one of their meetings certifies the applicant senate as a member senate.
+- A copy of the official minutes from the meeting at which the local governing board recognized the academic senate.
+The required information may be submitted electronically or by mail.
+Upon verification of the submitted information, the ASCCC Executive Committee at one of its meetings certifies the applicant senate as a member senate.

-- All of the services described earlier in this policy that are supported by dues and provided by the ASCCC to Member Senates.
+- All of the services described earlier in this policy that are supported by dues and provided by the ASCCC to member senates.

-Before any action is taken to declare a Member Senate as inactive, the ASCCC will make every effort to work with the Member Senate to seek resolution of the nonpayment of dues.
-The active status of an inactive Member Senate and all associated membership privileges will be reinstated upon the payment of dues to the ASCCC.
+Before any action is taken to declare a member senate as inactive, the ASCCC will make every effort to work with the member senate to seek resolution of the nonpayment of dues.
+The active status of an inactive member senate and all associated membership privileges will be reinstated upon the payment of dues to the ASCCC.